Is direct mail fundraising dead? Of course not!

 Would you be shocked to learn that direct mail is one of the biggest drivers of online giving?
 Well, it’s true!

 Our friends in the marketing world will tell you that it can take up to eight touches before converting a new prospect.
-This also holds true in the nonprofit sector.
+And this pattern holds true in the nonprofit sector.
 So, it might take a few tries before you move that prospect to the donor category.

 The reverse is true as well.
 Email can be a great follow-up to a direct mail piece.
-It isn’t one or the other – it’s both!
+It’s not one or the other – it’s both!

 Parts of a whole.